-On June 30, 2014, the Company entered into a \$45 million Credit Agreement ("Credit Facility") which matures on June 30, 2018 and bears interest at an annual rate of (i) the Adjusted LIBOR Rate (as such term is defined in the Credit Facility) plus 10.00% or (ii) in certain circumstances, the Base Rate (as such term is defined in the Credit Agreement) plus 9.00% and is payable quarterly.
-The Credit Facility contains certain financial and non-financial covenants.
-The Company was in compliance with all of its debt covenants as of June 30, 2015.
+On June 30, 2014, the Company entered into a \$45 million Credit Agreement ("Credit Facility") which was schedule to mature on June 30, 2018 and bore interest at an annual rate of (i) the Adjusted LIBOR Rate (as such term was defined in the Credit Facility) plus 10.00% or (ii) in certain circumstances, the Base Rate (as such term was defined in the Credit Agreement) plus 9.00% and was payable quarterly.
+The Credit Facility contained certain financial and non-financial covenants.

 At December 31, 2014, the Company reclassified the note payable to short term due to its inability to meet debt covenant requirements related to its cash balances over the next twelve months.
-On March 24, 2015, the Company received \$140.0 million in proceeds from its equity financing, therefore, the Company expected to have the ability to meet future covenant requirements and therefore reclassified the debt back to long term.
+On March 24, 2015, the Company received \$140.0 million in proceeds from its equity financing, therefore, the Company expected to have the ability to meet future covenant requirements and reclassified the debt to long term.